Microsemi/switchtec-dma/README.md

 The switchtec dma driver maintains two queues in host memory space, a submission queue (SQ) and a completion queue (CQ), to communicate with the hardware DMA engine.
-The Switchtec DMA driver adds Submission Elements to the SQ on behalf of the DMA client when a DMA transfer is kicked off.
-The DMA engine adds Completion Elements to the CQ when a DMA transfer has finished.
+The Switchtec DMA driver adds Submission Elements (SE) to the SQ on behalf of the DMA client when a DMA transfer is kicked off.
+The DMA engine adds Completion Elements (CE) to the CQ when a DMA transfer has finished.

 ## DMA mode